F5-use-cases/f5-rs-docs/docs/solutions/devsecops/devsecops_index.rst

 Lab Goals:
 ~~~~~~~~~~

- + Describe devsecops main concepts and how they translate into an actual environemnt
+ + Describe main DevSecOps concepts and how they translate into an actual environment
- + Describe the different roles in a devsecops workflow (secops, dev, devops)
+ + Describe the various roles in a DevSecOps workflow (SecOps, Dev, DevOps)
- + Describe workflow with F5 application security integrated into the pipeline
+ + Describe the workflow with F5 Application Security integrated into the pipeline

-Roles in the lab:
+Roles in the Lab:
 ~~~~~~~~~~~~~~~~
- + secops - represents an app security engineer
+ + SecOps - Represents an application security engineer
- + dave - represents an application dev team member that is responsible for the app and pushing it in the pipeline.
+ + Dave - Represents an application development team member that is responsible for the app and for pushing it into the pipeline
- + devops/automation/SRE - aren't represented in the lab. their role builds the tools we operate in this lab (the automation pipeline of the security and infrastructure)
+ + DevOps / Automation / SRE - aren't represented in the lab.
+Their role is to build the tools we utilize in this lab (the automation pipeline of infrastructure and application security)

 OUT OF SCOPE:
 ~~~~~~~~~~~~~
- + the "How to" of the automation pieces.
+ + The "How to" of the automation pieces.
  + for the "how to" please refer to the F5 super netops training.

 Expected time to complete: **2 hours**